 - Knit 35 stitches and reserve them in a stitch holder

 - Knit 10 stitches and reserve them to make up the bib part of the sweater

 4. Knit the sleeves

-Now is the moment to start knitting one of the sleeves.
-For that, we have to turn work and knit 35 stitches.
-At the end of the work, without turning work again, we pick up two of the stitches from bib.
+Now is time to start knitting one of the sleeves.
+For that, turn your work and knit 35 stitches.
+At the end of the work, without turning work again, we pick up two of the stitches from the bib.
 We do this step so the bib can be put on the sweater and we attach the buttons, if it’s easier for you, you can pick up these two stitches at the end, when it’s time to knit the stitches we set aside for the bib.

 The next step will be to join the two sides of the sleeves to keep knitting one piece, for that, on the next row we will continue like this:

 - Knit 35 stitches, cast on 10 stitches and knit 35 stitches.